danishprakash/danishpraka.sh/_posts/2022-11-12-dockerfile-practices.md

 title: Dockerfile Practices
 ---

 Yet another post on the internet about how to write Dockerfiles, for the umpteenth time.
 But I'm writing this post as a reference for my future self rather than having it act as a gospel for others to abide by while writing Dockerfiles.
 That was the primary purpose, the secondary purpose is, in general, to [write more](https://danishpraka.sh/2022/01/30/year-in-review-2021.html#reading--writing).
 Quality over quantity somewhat.
-I've been slacking away from finishing up a lot of articles due to this small block that Julia Evans described quite neatly, people find it extremely difficult to write without explaining everything from the beginning[1].
+I've been slacking away from finishing up a lot of articles due to this small block that Julia Evans described quite neatly, people find it extremely difficult to write without explaining everything from the beginning.

 This post doesn't follow a weighted order, it's just some of the practices I've personally used and (some) would prefer to use whenever I write Dockerfiles.
 This post also assumes you have a basic understanding of Docker and Dockerfiles.